-Social bots – one of the main “social media villains” – have recently been discovered to “play key role in the spread of fake news.”
+Social bots – one of the main “social media villains” – have recently been discovered to “play a key role in the spread of fake news.”

 According to the study by researchers at Indiana University, social bots use various manipulation strategies to trick real users into spreading fake news, including: amplifying news in its early stages before going viral, targeting influential users directly through replies and mentions, and disguising their geographic locations.